aleksandr-kazakov/kubernetes/kubernetes_on_wsl/INSTALLATION_NOTES.md

 ```
 vagrant plugin install vagrant-disksize
 ```
-- Clone this repository to the folder on your C: drive, for example c:\k8s-vagrant-virtualbox
+- Clone this repository to the folder on your C: drive, for example c:\k8s-vagrant-virtualbox and try to launch hosts one by one starting from master.

-# Issues with vagrant in WSL and fixes
+## Issues with vagrant in WSL and fixes
 - vagrant can't use Virtualbox
 ```
 user@/mnt/c/k8s-vagrant-virtualbox$ vagrant status